attitude/scrollPolyfill.js/README.md

 scrollPolyfill.js
 =================

-Scroll Polyfil for touch devides allows:
+Experimental scroll polyfil for touch devides.

+Enables:

 - parallax animation on devices which is not possible due to scroll event delay
 - [use `overflow-y` and `position:fixed` via `position:absolute` hack](www.martinadamko.sk/posts/197)

-## The problem
+## The problem and the solution

-Touch does not fire during scroll on mobile/touch enabled devices.
-This polyfill triggers missing scroll events using native `touchstart`, `touchmove` and `touchend` events not interval to maintain high performance.
+1. Touch does not fire during scroll on mobile/touch enabled devices.

-Since JavaScript does not run after releasing touch (after fast flick move) causing the momentum scrolling until the animation finishes, this polyfill tries to emulate native scroll feel with momentum.
+2. Touch devices pause scripting after fast flick move until animation finishes.

+Scripts trigger missing scroll events by attaching to native `touchstart`, `touchmove` and `touchend` events enabling basic paralax effects even on touch devices.

+The Lite version of the script actually does no scrolling at all, just monitors areas for scrolling change.
+Than it triggers scroll event when the scroll change occurs.
+Paralax will work while slow scrolling the page, but will stop during the momentum scrolling and will continue to work only after the animation finishes.
+This behaviour might cause jumpy paralax experience.

+If you need to support parallax during the momentum scrolling, try the full version of the script which halts native scroll and tries to emulate it back.

 ## How to use